 Separate halls at the conference include lectures by radiation safety experts, discussions of new legislation and professional oversight surrounding radiation, strategies used in small and large health plans and hospitals to develop systems based strategies for monitoring and standardizing dose,

-discussions on radiation risk communication to patients, sessions in pediatric CT, a system to upload your CT dose data and obtain an audit report showing how your CT radiation doses compare to other institutions (available September 2013), presentations by advocacy groups, virtual games simulating CT exams to learn the impact of technologists' decisions on patient dose, practice quality improvement projects for which participants can receive MOC credit, and vendor rooms demonstrating new and emerging software, different dose acquisition methods and strategies to improve dose optimization on the equipment you already have.
+discussions on radiation risk communication to patients, sessions in pediatric CT, presentations by advocacy groups, virtual games simulating CT exams to learn the impact of technologists' decisions on patient dose, practice quality improvement projects for which participants can receive MOC credit, and vendor rooms demonstrating new and emerging software, different dose acquisition methods and strategies to improve dose optimization on the equipment you already have.

 On Demand Lectures

-One-time registration will provide access all the way through May 10th 2014.
+One-time registration will provide access to all materials through May 10th 2015.
 Attendees can go through all the material at their own leisure and attend anytime from any computer with internet access.
-During the "live days" of the conference, multiple Q&A sessions were held, and the Q&A transcripts are available alongside the lectures.
-This Virtual Symposium is a must have learning experience for everyone interested in ensuring that patients receive the highest quality of care and safety when undergoing diagnostic imaging with CT.
+You will also have access to the Q&A transcripts from our initial live days.
+This Virtual Symposium is a must have learning experience for anyone interested in ensuring that patients receive the highest quality of care and safety when undergoing diagnostic imaging with CT.

 In order to maximize the benefit to participants, the Virtual Symposium has general audience courses and specialized courses for physicians, medical physicists, technologists, patients, and all other attendees.